CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > or system libraries, or downstream software that uses this
 > software.
 >
-> We may also forward this issue to the CPAN Security Group if they
+> We may also forward this issue to the CPANSec if they have not
-> have not already been copied on this.
+> already been copied on this.
 >
 > # What Software this Policy Applies to
 >